SPECIAL TOPIC: HEBREW POETRY

 5. play on words which, when pronounced, sound like the thing they name (onomatopoeia)

-6. special opening and close (inclusive)
+6. special opening and closing phrase (inclusive)

 F. There are several types of poetry in the Old Testament.
 Some are topic related and some are form related.